Our people and culture

 A wide range of development opportunities are available to help all our people build their career, delivered both in-person and through our new digital learning platform, Learning Lab, which is making development more available than ever.

 Our regular colleague survey formally captures the views of all our people and is a key part of how we track colleague engagement.
-Our overall engagement score reduced slightly to 77% in 2019, but 80% of our colleagues would still recommend Barclays as a good place to work.
-Our colleagues also shared that 79% of them feel it’s safe to speak up to share their views.
+Our overall engagement score increased to 83% in 2020 (2019: 77%).
+87% of our colleagues would recommend Barclays as a good place to work (2019: 80%).
+77% of colleagues told us they have the work tools and resources needed to achieve excellent performance, up 21 percentage points on last year.
+We saw a one percentage point drop to 78% this year in the number of colleagues who feel it is safe to speak up.

 The results from the survey are an important part of the conversations our leaders have about how we run the business, and it’s a specific focus for our Executive Committee and our Board.